 - Minimize hazardous material use.

 - Recycle.
-NREL makes recycling easy by:
+NREL makes recycling easy.
+Examples include:

 - Waste-diversion tracking for building renovation projects.